Anesthesia Intraoral Module (AIM)

 Single-Step Oral Airway Placement

-Oral airway placement for upper airway obstruction is a common but multi-step process (remove face mask, pry the jaw open of a sedated, often uncooperative patient, place oral airway, replace face mask).
+Oral airway placement for upper airway obstruction is a multi-step process (remove face mask, pry the jaw open of a sedated, often uncooperative patient, place oral airway, replace face mask).

-With AIM, an open mouth and uninterrupted oxygenation allows oral airway placement in a single-step, minimizing procedural interruptions.
+Full oral cavity access and uninterrupted oxygenation with AIM enables oral airway placement in a single-step, minimizing procedural interruptions.

 Seamless Conversion to General Anesthesia